-Based on the lessons learned from the COVID pandemic and in order to improve preparedness as well as responses to future international health emergencies, a more decentralized approach to global as well as national health than currently practiced is essential.
-Credence and leadership should be build on competence and working solutions rather than uncritial - as well as dangerous - appeals to authority.
+Based on the lessons learned from the COVID pandemic and in order to improve preparedness as well as responses to international health emergencies, a more decentralized, local approach to decision-making than currently practiced and closer to people on the ground is essential.
+Decision-making on the uptake of medical products, meanwhile, lies solely with the individual based on the legal precept of informed consent.

+Working solutions should be presented swiftly in forums aimed at international collaboration to analyze and discuss what works best under which circumstances and to identify as well as share needed resources.
+Credence and leadership should be build on competence and working solutions rather than uncritical - as well as dangerous - appeals to authority and power.

-While federal governments and their health agencies, as well as supranational organizations such as the WHO and self-empowered private stakeholders, failed on many levels during the COVID pandemic with fatal consequences, some local state governments and frontline physicians as well as faith-based initiatives have proven their worth.
+While federal governments and their health agencies as well as supranational organizations such as the WHO and self-empowered private stakeholders failed on many levels during the COVID pandemic with fatal consequences, some local state governments and frontline physicians as well as faith-based initiatives have proven their worth.
 A number of local governments successfully distributed safe and effective early treatment kits.
 Some exceptional frontline physicians provided early warning and working treatment protocols while under significant pressure to conform with the official line.
 Some local initiatives, like that of a Christian priest in Peru, organized desperately needed equipment (e.g., oxygen) for communities.
 The aforementioned actors have their strong ethics as well as a close contact to what is happening on the ground and to affected people in common.
 They did not relinquish their personal responsibility to a centralized authority, thereby making a positive difference in the lives of hundreds of thousands of people.

 - ❖ The amendments to the International Health Regulations (2005) as proposed and the pandemic treaty/accord (WHO CA+) as outlined in its zero draft must be opposed and rejected when they are put to a vote.
 Should they pass, countries need to opt out of the revised Regulations within 10 months and need to reject ratification of the treaty. - ❖ Legislation that limits supranational organizations to providing a forum for exchange, advice and response capabilites should be introduced, passed and implemented.
 These organizations have no popular mandate, are not subject to democratic control mechanisms, and lack accountability to impose rules or policies.
 Supranational bodies like the WHO should also generate the majority of their funds from member states.
 These member states should not earmark their contributions to enable the organization to act free from national interests.
-To further prevent corruption, it should also be prohibited for the supranational body to accept funds from private stakeholders and corporations that have financial interests in relation to the issues the organization engages with. - Control over health policies should be decentralized via legislative measures, with local states, state parliaments, courts and referenda playing a more central role than federal governments.
-Legislation should also prevent any decision-making power that can override national democratic institutions being handed to an unelected supranational body. - Legislation needs to be introduced, passed and implemented that provides solid legal protection to the doctor-patient relationship and hands patients the exclusive right to decide on individual medical treatment based on the clinical judgement and advice of their chosen physicians as well as the legal precept of informed consent.
-Outside interference in the inviolable doctor-patient relationship, by government, captured health agencies or hospital administrators, must be prohibited. - ❖ Legal protection must be given to the repurposing of safe off-patent drugs/substances even when industry interests try to curtail their use. - The conflicts of interest that have compromised a significant number of governments, health agencies, science and academia, international organizations and supranational bodies must be carefully investigated
+To further prevent corruption, it should also be prohibited for a supranational body to accept funds from private stakeholders and corporations that have financial interests in relation to the issues the organization engages with. - ❖ Control over health policies should be decentralized via legislative measures, with local states, state parliaments, courts and referenda playing a more central role than federal governments.
+Legislation should also prevent any decision-making power that can override national democratic institutions being handed to an unelected supranational body. - Legislation needs to be introduced, passed and implemented that provides solid legal protection to the doctor-patient relationship as well as to the legal precept of informed consent and hands patients the exclusive right to decide on individual medical treatment.
+Outside interference in the inviolable doctor-patient relationship, by government, captured health agencies or hospital administrators, must be prohibited. - Legal protection must be given to the repurposing of safe off-patent drugs/substances even when industry interests try to curtail their use. - The conflicts of interest that have compromised a significant number of governments, health agencies, science and academia, international organizations and supranational bodies must be carefully investigated and exposed.